Hungreeee/Hungreeee/README.md

 Some quick information about me:

 - 🔭 I’m currently a second-year in Data Science, Aalto University, Espoo, Finland.
-- 👯 I’m looking to collaborate on the data analysis position, preferablly as a Game Data analyst.
+- 👯 I’m looking to collaborate on the data analysis position.
+I would most perfer to work in the mobile game industry.
 I have achieved a solid proficiency in Python/R/SQL, proper training in Statistics/Machine Learning/Information Visualization and a good understanding of economics.
-- 🌱 I usually brainstoorm ideas about cool projects I can do to improve my skills as a hobby.
+- 🌱 I usually brainstoorm many ideas about cool projects that I can do to improve my skills as a hobby.
-- 💬 Besides data, I am also interested in developing AI models and web designs.
-I used to be a ReactJS developer.
+- 💬 Besides data, I am also interested in NLP modelling and front-end web designing.
+(I used to be a ReactJS developer)
 - 📫 Please reach me at: hungmnguyen13102003@gmail.com / +358 40 363 8661 for work inquiry.

 Please do check out my works attached below!